siddharthlh24/Diy-racing-sim/README.md

 X360CE (just in case your game doesn't like vjoy ) - https://www.x360ce.com/ <br>

 # Hardware
-The hardware requirement greatly vary depending on what you want want to make but here is what I used:<br>
+The hardware requirement will greatly vary depending on how you want to make it but here is what I used:<br>
 1) Two 5k potentiometers for foot pedals<br>
 2) 2cm diameter spings for pedals<br>
 3) KY-040 rotary encoder<br>